Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

 Many reputable breeders will also provide a health warranty for any puppies they sell.
 This warranty helps the buyer feel assured that the breeder feels confident in the health of their puppies.

-It is quite difficult to produce happy and healthy mixed breeds first time around.
+It is quite difficult to produce happy and healthy mixed breeds the first time around.

 A good breeder would have been breeding Goldendoodles for many generations.
 Because of this, they should be able to provide references and testimonials from satisfied buyers.